aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_01_Advection.md

 In this notebook we have started to discuss the discretization of partial differential equations and introduced the concept of Python modules.

-We took the example of the first order wave equation and using the technique of semi-discretization, we simulated it using the forward Euler method with both forward and backward finite differentiation.
+We took the example of the first-order wave equation and using the technique of semi-discretization we simulated it using the forward Euler method with both forward and backward finite differentiation.
 The first algorithm proved to be unstable while the second one remained stable for the parameters used.

 We also introduced the notion of periodic boundary conditions and discussed some of the situations in which they are useful.

-Finally, we showed how to create animations using `matplotlib.animation.FuncAnimatio` to visualize results of time dependent problems.
+Finally, we showed how to create animations using `matplotlib.animation.FuncAnimation` to visualize results of time dependent problems.

 In the next notebook, we discuss in detail how to determine the stability of the numerical algorithms obtained through semi-discretization.